Trico94/physics760_Martin/readme.md

 * A PDF file can be found in "Exercise 4" folder alongside with the Jupyther notebook.
 * Images can be found in the pictures folder located in the "Exercise 4" folder.
 These images have a higher resolution than the ones in the PDF.
 * If text is cut of in the PDF, it can be examined in the Jupyther Notebook.

+### Homework 5
+Homework 5 did not go as well as we wanted it to.
+The data structure is the same as before.